zzzprojects/docs/dappertutorial.net/pages/documentations/dapper-plus/dapper-plus.md

 ```csharp
 PM> Install-Package Z.Dapper.Plus
 ```

+You can also find the package in their [Download Page](https://dapper-plus.net/download)

 Once you have the package installed, you can begin mapping your classes to database tables.